ayushkatwal/ayushkatwal-project1/devlog.md

 3/28	8:05 PM

 For my final session I will write a README.md file to explain how to run the code and will be prepared to make final submissions.
 I will also try to make the racket code a little more readable as personally I feel like it is hard to read.
 Once these two things are done I will submit the project.

+3/28	8:22 PM

+README.md file completed and racket code adjusted to be a little more readable.
+Fully prepared for project submission.